Skip to Content

 2. Use Isopropyl Alcohol

-Sometimes you might come into contact with poison ivy when you’re outdoors or out camping.
-You might not have any rubbing alcohol or soap under these circumstances, so what can you do?
+What happens if you come in contact with poison ivies while you’re outdoors or out camping?
+You might not have any rubbing alcohol or soap on you.
+Should you just let that rash eat you alive until you’re nothing but a deteriorating skull?

 Final Thoughts